 Yes, handwriting is still a thing in a world that is dominated by technology.
-Handwriting is important as a form of communication and crucial for young kids to develop fine motor skills.
+Handwriting is essential as a form of communication and crucial for young kids to develop fine motor skills.
 Teaching handwriting skills starts in early childhood, and although most children learn handwriting at school, the parent’s guidance and the writing tools can help.
 Here is everything you need to know about how to teach handwriting to your child.

 Every Child is Unique